Skytheredhead/stemsplat/README.md

 1. Download the zip of the project (green code button at the top right ish -> download zip) or use git.
 2. Open a terminal (mac) or command prompt (pc).
 3. Type "python3 install.py" This will open localhost:6060 and start the setup, then redirect you to 8000 (the main page) after setup is completed.
-6. You'll then be prompted to download the models or add them yourself (downloads below).
+6. You'll then be prompted to download the models or add them yourself (downloads below). [currently you need to download them]

 ## Current Models (thx Becruily and KUIELab)